mosTavassoli/RunTogether-UX/M4/milestone4.md

 - Adding proper spaces between the elements in the "Feedback Form"; appearing after the run activity to make it much clearer.
 - Add icon in "Add Participants" field in the Creating Group page and adding "No Options" if there are no participants related to the character users searched, led to confuse users doing this activity.
 - Add "measure units" on the Chart, and the numbers in the lower parts on the "My Activity".
 Change the design of the chart (color, add functionality by clicking each point on charts, add more spaces)
-- Change the design of the Group Page entirely, put the "search-box", and "sort by" on the top of the page with the proper Icon.
+- Change the design of the Group Page entirely, put the "search-box", and "sort by" on the top of the page with the proper padding.
 - Change the text in the "Sort By" combo Box from the "same city" to "Location", and link its result with the search name text filed.
 - Move the information of the running activity of the Group from its page to the FEED page.